SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 > The oracle of the word of **Yahweh** concerning Israel. **Thus declares Yahweh** who stretches out the heavens, lays the foundation of the earth, and forms the spirit of man within him,

 The Hebrew term בְּכוֹר (bekhor, “firstborn”), translated usually in the LXX by πρωτότοκος (prōtotokos), has unmistakable messianic overtones as the use of the Greek term in the NT to describe Jesus makes clear (cf. Col 1:15, 18).
 Thus, the idea of God being pierced sets the stage for the fatal wounding of Jesus, the Messiah and the Son of God (cf. John 19:37; Rev 1:7).
-Note that some English translations supply “son” from the context (e.g., NIV, TEV, NLT).<sup>[[NET]](https://www.biblegateway.com/passage/?search=Zechariah+12%3A10&version=NET;NLT)</sup>
+Note that some English translations supply “son” from the context (e.g., NIV, TEV, NLT).<sup style="font-size:10px;">[[NET]](https://www.biblegateway.com/passage/?search=Zechariah+12%3A10&version=NET;NLT)</sup>

 We can conclude that Jesus is Yahweh God and that [they pierced Yahweh on the cross!](https://sevenshepherd.github.io/deity-16/) since Jesus is Yahweh God made manifest in the flesh (Jn 1:1-3,14; Ph 2:5-8; Co 2:9).

 <span style="font-size:19px;">Mourn Over Him</span>

-Most scholars think the wailing is a reaction to judgment instead of the kind of grief that leads to salvation.<sup>[ESVSB]</sup>
+Most scholars think the wailing is a reaction to judgment instead of the kind of grief that leads to salvation.<sup style="font-size:10px;">[ESVSB]</sup>

 When He comes in power and great glory to smite the nations *"and all the tribes of the earth will MOURN OVER HIM."* This is because He comes for judgement and none will escape.
 As John envisions the hour when *"Behold, the Lord came with *many thousands of His holy ones,"* (Jude 1:14-15), he victoriously cries, *"Amen!
 Amen!"* (Re 1:7 KJV) The Greek for *"even so"* is *"Amen,"* and *"Amen"* is the Hebrew for *"even so"*.
-John is literally shouting the praise or praises of God in two languages.<sup>[JVI]</sup>
+John is literally shouting the praise or praises of God in two languages.<sup style="font-size:10px;">[JVI]</sup>

 <!-- as he says, *"Amen and Amen, He is coming!"* -->